 Despite all of those benefits, you might be someone with the genetic predisposition that makes cilantro leaves taste soapy and think you can’t enjoy the seeds.
 They’re actually pretty different!
 As I mentioned before, the ground up seeds have a citrusy taste that can add a fresh flavor to any savory meal you’re making.
 It also pairs well with turmeric, cumin, and other spices frequently found in Indian cooking.

-If you’re still wary of trying the spice on your food and getting a mouthful of soapy flavor or you just want to make sure you get enough, you can try taking coriander supplements, like Dr. Wakde’s Coriander Capsules ($30.76, Amazon).
+If you’re still wary of trying the spice on your food and getting a mouthful of soapy flavor or you just want to make sure you get enough, you can try taking coriander supplements, like Dr. Wakde’s Coriander Capsules (Buy on Amazon, $26.31).
 But, as always, you should talk to your doctor before adding any supplements to your daily life.

 Add a few shakes of ground coriander to your next meal and you might find yourself just as hooked — and feeling healthier while you’re at it.